Skip to main content ↓

 Another important aspect of CRMs to consider is live support availability.
 Most CRM companies provide numerous tiers of tech support, giving business owners many types of assistance to meet the needs of their customers, whether that’s phone support, live chat support, or email support.

-If you want your team to be supported perpetually with a custom CRM, you’ll need to pay extra.
+If you want your team to be supported perpetually with a custom CRM software, you’ll need to pay extra.
 Bug reports will have to be investigated in-house.
 Hosting the CRM will cost extra and add its own set of support variables.

 Pre-existing CRMs relieve the business owner of these burdens and allow management to remain focused on their own products or services instead of worrying about supporting and hosting an entire application.